MrJackey/UnityUtilities/README.md

 ### Inline | [Link](Assets/Scripts/Utilities/Attributes/InlineAttribute.cs)

-The `Inline` attributes draws the fields child properties on a single line.
+The `Inline` attribute draws a field's child properties on a single line.
 On custom serializable classes it removes the foldout that normally appears.
-This is mostly intended for types with 2-3 fields but it's usable on types with more than 3.
+This is mostly intended for types with 2-3 fields, as they can get very small, but it's usable on types with more.

 ```cs
 [Inline]